srdjan/mono-jsx/README.md

 ### Nav Links

-Links under a `<nav>` element will be treated as navigation links by the router.
-When the `href` of a link matches a route, A active class will be added to the link element.
+Links under the `<nav>` element will be treated as navigation links by the router.
+When the `href` of a nav link matches a route, a active class will be added to the link element.
 By default, the active class is `active`, but you can customize it by setting the `data-active-class` attribute on the `<nav>` element.
-You can also add a custom style for the active link using nested CSS selectors in the `style` attribute of the `<nav>` element:
+You can add style for the active link using nested CSS selectors in the `style` attribute of the `<nav>` element.

 ```tsx
 export default {